CHERYL P. GROOD, Professor and Chair

 Major and Minor Application Process

 Students apply for a major in the middle of the second semester of the sophomore year.
-Students should consult the department webpage during the College's Sophomore Plan process for more details on how to apply for the major.
-After the Sophomore Plan process is over, students may apply to add or change a major or minor at any time, but applications will normally be held until the next time that sophomore applications are considered (around March 1).
+Upon indication of intent to major (or minor) in the department, students will be assigned a departmental sophomore plan advisor who will help them decide on a reasoned plan of study for their last two years.
+This plan is then submitted to the department via their electronic Sophomore Plan.
+After the Sophomore Plan process is over, students may apply to add or change a major (or minor) at any time, but applications will normally be held until the next time that sophomore applications are considered (around March 1).

 Acceptance into the Major

-To be accepted as a major or a minor, a candidate normally should have a grade point average of at least B- in courses taken in the department to date, including courses in the fall term of the first year, for which we have shadow grades.
+To be accepted as a major or a minor, a candidate normally should have a grade point average of at least C+ in courses taken in the department to date, including courses in the fall term of the first year, for which we have shadow grades.
+A candidate should have at least one grade at the B level.
 Students should be aware that upper-level courses in mathematics are typically more demanding and more theoretical than the first-and second-year courses.
 This is an important factor in considering borderline cases.
 In some cases, applicants may be deferred pending successful work in courses to be designated by the department.

 Mathematics majors are encouraged to study in some depth an additional discipline that makes use of mathematics.
 We also recommend that they acquire some facility with coding.